pulumi/docs/content/registry/packages/gcp/how-to-guides/gcp-py-serverless-raw.md

 title: "Google Cloud Functions in Python and Go deployed | Python"
 h1: "Google Cloud Functions in Python and Go deployed"
 linktitle: "Google Cloud Functions in Python and Go deployed"
+meta_desc: "Google Cloud Functions in Python and Go deployed how-to guide using py"
 no_edit_this_page: true
 cloud: gcp
 language: py